richelbilderbeek/paper_k3_ratings/docs/paper.md

 ## Discussion

-Confounding factors are:

-- composers age
-- since

-The dataset used has multiple factors that weaken it.
+The dataset of ratings used has multiple factors that weaken it.
 First, users will not rate all songs.
 Second, users will rate different songs.
 Thirdly, users will have different distributions